 3/4 cup sugar (I used fine white baking sugar)

 3 large eggs

 1/2 cup unsweetened cocoa powder; plus additional for sprinkling (if not frosting)

 Preheat oven to 375F and spray an 8-inch round baking pan with Pam.
 Line bottom with a round of wax paper or parchment paper and coat with cooking spray.
-(I didn’t do this but it probably helps in removing the cake, ’cause mine nearly broke but thankfully I frosted them so it didn’t matter).

 Chop chocolate into small pieces.
 In a double boiler or metal bowl set over a saucepan of barely simmering water melt chocolate with butter, stirring until smooth.
 Remove the top of double boilers or bowl from the heat, and whisk sugar into chocolate mixture.
 Add eggs and whisk well.
 Sift 1/2 cocoa powder over chocolate mixture and whisk until combined.

 Pour batter into the prepared pan and bake in the middle of the over for 25 minutes, or until the top has formed a thin crust.
-Cool cake in a pan on a rack 5 minutes and invert onto a serving plate.
+Cool cake in a pan on a rack for 5 minutes and invert onto a serving plate.
 Dust the cake with additional cocoa powder and serve or frost with ganache.
 (Cake keeps in an airtight container for one week – if you can manage to stay from it that long….I doubt it!) 🙂

 4 oz heavy whipping cream

 4 oz bittersweet chocolate pieces (I used Ghirardelli again)